Temesgen-NM/odin-recipes/README.md

 # odin-recipes
-creating my first html project and pushing the files to github
+creating my first html project and pushing the files to github.

+i will try updating this as my knowledge on this becomes vast